ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 	    ENTRYPOINT ["python", "-m", "epicscorelibs.ioc", "-d", "testdup.db"]

-4. To build the container from the Dockerfile, cd into the folder within a CMD window
+4. To build the container from the `Dockerfile`, cd into the folder within a CMD window:

-	`docker build -t ioc_container .`
+	`docker build -t <container_name> .`

+        docker build: Tells Docker to create a new image.

+        -t: Specifies a name for the image you're building.

+        <container_name>: The name you're giving to the new image.

+        .: Tells Docker to use the current folder for the build.

-5. To run the container, enter the following (replace the path with your own folder location)
+5. To run the container, enter the following (replace the path with your own folder location):

-	`docker run --rm -it --net=host -v C:\Instrument\Apps\EPICS\isis-ioc-container:/usr/src/app ioc_container`
+	`docker run --rm -it --net=host -v <path_to_folder>:/usr/src/app <container_name>`

+        docker run: Starts a container.

+        --rm: Deletes the container when done.

+        -it: Lets you interact with the container.

+        --net=host: Uses your computer’s network.

+        -v <path_to_folder>:/usr/src/app: Shares a folder from your computer with the container.

+        <container_name>: The image to use for the container.

-	The container should be running, this can be seen now by the python environment running within the CMD window
+	After this, the container should be running within the Python Environment within the CMD window.

-6. Within another  CMD window, a EPICS terminal window is needed:
+6. To test if the PV is readable within the container, a EPICS terminal window is needed.
+For this, open another CMD window and enter:

 	`C:\Instrument\Apps\Epics\config_env.bat`